 DHS Certified RSC–TCM private independent provider: Individual who meets the definition of a self-employed person (someone who is in business for themselves as a sole proprietor), is an enrolled MA provider, meets RSC–TCM provider qualifications and is certified by the DHS to provide RSC-TCM services.

-Institutions: Include hospitals, nursing facilities (NFs), including certified boarding care facilities, intermediate care facilities for recipients with developmental disabilities or related conditions (ICF/DDs), regional treatment centers (RTCs) providing inpatient services to recipients currently receiving Medical Assistance.
+Institutions include hospitals, nursing facilities (NFs), including certified boarding care facilities, intermediate care facilities for members with developmental disabilities or related conditions (ICF/DDs), regional treatment centers (RTCs) providing inpatient services to members currently receiving Medical Assistance.

-Long Term Care Consultation (LTCC Screening) Document: An assessment tool required for any recipient seeking nursing home level of care/admitted to an institution.
+Long Term Care Consultation (LTCC Screening) Document: An assessment tool required for any member seeking nursing home level of care or admitted to an institution.
 The screening is to provide community service options in order to prevent admissions OR to provide transition assistance in the event an admission cannot be avoided.
-If a recipient is admitted and requests transition services, the screening includes a means for assessing a recipient’s health, psychosocial and functional strengths and needs, in addition to assisting the recipient identify needed and available services.
+If a member is admitted and requests transition services, the screening includes a means for assessing a member’s health, psychosocial and functional strengths and needs, in addition to assisting the member identify needed and available services.

 Relocation Service Coordination: Services include implementation of a service plan including referrals and coordination of service providers; client and collateral contacts necessary for the implementation of the plan; monitoring, and advocacy.

-Targeted Case Management (TCM): Services that assist an eligible recipient gain access to needed medical, social, educational and other services as defined in their service plan.
+Targeted Case Management (TCM): Services that assist an eligible member gain access to needed medical, social, educational and other services as defined in their service plan.

 Tribal Facility: A health care facility, operated by a tribal organization that is recognized by the federal government, which has not elected designation as a 638 IHS provider.